 SyntaxDB offers more

-SyntaxDB not only settled as a search engine but also cramming into different tools to offer more for the programmers at everywhere and anytime.
-It is integrated into DuckDuckGo search engine, Slack, and Visual Studio.
+SyntaxDB not only settled as a search engine but also crammed into different tools to offer more for the programmers at everywhere and anytime.
+It is integrated into the DuckDuckGo search engine, Slack, and Visual Studio.

 Images Courtesy: Screenshots